-- opportunities for the development of key competencies and - access and challenge for all students.
+- clarity for planning for teaching and learning - alignment with the rationale and aims - opportunities for the development of key competencies and - access and challenge for all students.

 We feel that commenting on this section is beyond the scope of our expertise, but would value the inclusion of case studies and examples from a range of countries and contexts.